nezaboodka/reactronic/README.md

 to the cached function `render`.
 In turn, the `render` function is subscribed to the `url` and `content` properties of a corresponding `MyModel` object.
-Once `url` or `content` values are changed, the `render` cache becomes invalid and causes invalidation and immediate re-execution of reactive function `refresh`.
-While executed, the `refresh` reactive function enqueues re-rendering request to React, which calls `render` function causing it to renew its cached value.
+Once `url` or `content` values are changed, the `render` cache becomes obsolete and causes the `refresh` reaction to become obsolete as well and re-executed.
+While being executed, the `refresh` function enqueues re-rendering request to React, which calls `render` function causing it to renew its cached value.

-In general case, all reactions and caches are automatically and immediately marked as invalid when changes are made in those observable objects and cached functions that were used during their execution.
+In general case, all reactions and caches are automatically and immediately marked as obsolete when changes are made in those observable objects and cached functions that were used during their execution.
 And once marked, the functions are automatically executed again, either immediately (for @reactive functions) or on-demand